athornton/JupyterCon-2018-talk/talk.rst

 Problem 5: User Access Restriction
 ##################################

 Don't give your users ``sudo``.
-Heck, don't even give them passwords.
+Don't even give them passwords.

-Globally-consistent UID and GIDs.
-Provision user as root at container startup.
+You already have globally-consistent UID and GIDs.
+Use root to provision user with correct name/UID/GIDs as root at container startup.

-Don't start the JupyterLab service as root; start it as the user.
+Don't start the JupyterLab service as root; start it as the user instead.

 You're done.